agherzan/yubikey-full-disk-encryption/README.md

 * Allow YubiKey serial number to be read using an API call (`-oserial-api-visible`)
 * Require touching YubiKey before issue response (`-ochal-btn-trig`) *(optional)*

-This command will enable *HMAC-SHA1 Challenge-Response* mode on a choosen slot and write random 20 byte length secret key to your YubiKey which will be used for creating ykfde passphrases.
+This command will enable *HMAC-SHA1 Challenge-Response* mode on a chosen slot and write random 20 byte length secret key to your YubiKey which will be used for creating ykfde passphrases.

 **Warning: choosing YubiKey slot already configured for *HMAC-SHA1 Challenge-Response* mode will overwrite secret key with the new one which means ykfde passphrases created with the old key will be unrecoverable.**

 You may instead enable *HMAC-SHA1 Challenge-Response* mode using graphical interface through [yubikey-personalization-gui](https://www.archlinux.org/packages/community/x86_64/yubikey-personalization-gui/) package.
 It allows for customization of the secret key, creation of secret key backup and writing the same secret key to multpile YubiKeys which allows for using them interchangeably for creating same ykfde passphrases.

-## Editing /etc/ykfde.conf file
+## Edit /etc/ykfde.conf file

 Open the [/etc/ykfde.conf](https://github.com/agherzan/yubikey-full-disk-encryption/blob/master/src/ykfde.conf) file and adjust it for your needs.
 Alternatively to setting `YKFDE_DISK_UUID` and `YKFDE_LUKS_NAME`, you can use `cryptdevice` kernel parameter.
 The [syntax](https://wiki.archlinux.org/index.php/Dm-crypt/Device_encryption#Configuring_the_kernel_parameters) is compatible with Arch's `encrypt` hook.
 After making your changes [regenerate initramfs](https://wiki.archlinux.org/index.php/Mkinitcpio#Image_creation_and_activation):